ryohei-oishi/ryohei-oishi.github.io/_pages/research.md

 "Fiscal adjustments and optimal monetary policy in HANK" (Draft coming soon)

-"Gelfand and Dey’s Modified Harmonic Mean Estimator of Marginal Data Densities: A Reappraisal and Extension" (Draft coming soon)
+"Simulation Pseudo-Bias Robust Modified Harmonic Mean Estimator for Marginal Data Densities and Its Extension" (Draft coming soon)

 "Structural Estimation of Dynamic Equilibrium Models with Unstructured Data" (with <a href="https://www.saracasella.com/" target="blank">Sara Casella</a>,